Students in grades 3–8 take the State Mathematics test each spring.

 When is this test given?

 For school year 2021-22, math exam dates are April 26-28.

 The math test is an untimed test that contains several different types of questions.
 Students answer multiple choice and open-ended questions.

 The NY State Grades 3–8 exams are scored by licensed and trained New York City teachers.
 The exams are scored through a distributed scoring process, meaning no student’s exam is scored by a teacher from the student’s school.
 This scoring complies with NY State Education Department DOE policy regarding scoring of State exams.

 How are the results reported?

 The number of correct answers a student gives on a test is converted into the student’s “scale score.”
 Scale scores are divided into four performance levels.
-Schools distribute test results on Parent Reports for each family.
-The Parent Report includes the student's scale score, performance level, and information on his or her strengths and weaknesses in the different skill areas tested.
+Test results on Individual Student Reports are available for each family.
+The Student Report includes the student's scale score, performance level, and information on his or her strengths and weaknesses in the different skill areas tested.